Skip to main content

 1. Dip it.
 Have fun in the kitchen with your family by using yogurt as a dip for a variety of different fruits.
 For a healthier alternative to a typical cream cheese-based fruit dip, stir together 1 cup nonfat Greek yogurt with 1 teaspoon cinnamon and 1 teaspoon vanilla extract.

 2. Sweeten it.
-While all yogurt has some natural sugar, take care to choose yogurts that are low in added sugars or have no added sugars.
-The Dietary Guidelines for Americans recommends limiting calories from added sugars to no more than 10% each day, which is equal to 200 calories for a 2,000-calorie diet.
-Fresh or frozen fruits are a great way to flavor yogurt while meeting additional nutrient needs.
+Take care to choose yogurts that are low in added sugars or have no added sugars.
+The Dietary Guidelines for Americans recommends limiting calories from added sugars to no more than 10% each day, which is equal to 200 calories for a 2,000-calorie diet, and to avoid added sugars for children under 2.
+Fresh or frozen fruits are a great way to flavor plain yogurt while meeting additional nutrient needs.

 3. Mix it.
-Start the morning off right by including yogurt at breakfast.
-Mix a 6-ounce container of low-fat yogurt with ½ cup sliced berries, a handful of granola and 2 tablespoons nuts for a quick and satisfying breakfast bowl.
+Start the morning off by including yogurt at breakfast.
+Mix a 6-ounce container of low-fat yogurt of your choice with ½ cup sliced berries, a small handful of granola and 2 tablespoons finely chopped nuts for a quick and satisfying breakfast bowl.

 4. Blend it.
-Create a calcium-packed snack using this yogurt smoothie recipe: one 6-ounce container low-fat yogurt, ¾ cup low-fat milk, ½ cup frozen strawberries, ½ cup frozen blueberries, 1 banana, 1 teaspoon cinnamon and 1 teaspoon vanilla extract.
+Create a calcium-packed snack using this yogurt smoothie recipe: one 6-ounce container yogurt, ¾ cup low-fat milk or calcium-fortified soy milk, ½ cup frozen strawberries, ½ cup frozen blueberries, 1 banana, 1 teaspoon cinnamon and 1 teaspoon vanilla extract.
 Then, mix it all together using a blender.
-Depending on your family's tastes, you also can offer nut butters, vegetables, seeds or other nutritious add-ins.
+Depending on your family's tastes, you also can add nut butters, vegetables, seeds or other nutritious add-ins.

 5. Drink it.
-Make your own yogurt beverage by whisking together a 6-ounce container of low-fat strawberry-flavored yogurt and ¼ cup low-fat milk.
+Make your own yogurt beverage by whisking together a 6-ounce container of fruit-flavored yogurt and ¼ cup low-fat or dairy-free milk of your choice.
 Pour the mixture into cups and enjoy.
 If there's too much liquid, add more yogurt; if the mixture is too thick, add more milk.

 How Much of a Good Thing?